SoS title image

 • There is the opportunity to hold ceremony at some of Scotland's ancient sites.

-• It is for those who want see parts of Scotland beyond the tourist haunts (indeed, we actively avoid them).
+• It is for those who want to see parts of Scotland beyond the tourist haunts (indeed, we actively avoid them).

 Itinerary